The Bankrate promise

 Pros and cons of secured business credit cards

-Just by looking at the card options above, you can probably see where secured business credit cards come up short.
-With that being said, having a secured card for business is often better than the alternative—which is no business credit card at all.
+Just by looking at the card options above, you can probably see where secured business credit cards come up short (aside from there being limited options to begin with).
+With that being said, having a secured card for business is often better than the alternative — which is no business credit card at all.

 Consider the main advantages and disadvantages of secured business credit cards before you sign up.

 - Secured business credit cards can help you establish or build your credit

 - A secured business card can help you track your business expenses in one place

 - Some cards in this niche offer valuable perks and rewards